wasnikh0/Data-preprocessing/README.md

 # Setup your environment

-First, carefully follow the *General Instructions for Programming Assignments*.
+First, please follow the *General Instructions for Programming*.

 To install the libraries required for this assignment run: